-Stroke: Know How to Act With These 5 steps
+Stroke: Know how to react with these 5 simple steps

 After a stroke, every minute that passes is crucial.
 The most common type of stroke, ischemic stroke (accounting for approximately 90% of all strokes) occurs when a clot blocks an artery to the brain.
 According to Harvard Health, two million brain cells die every minute until blood flow is restored by an infusion of tPa in hospital.*

 Being able to identify a stroke and ensure early treatment for the patient therefore greatly increases their chance of survival and a good recovery.
 You can learn how to do this by following these simple steps:

 1.)
 Remember the acronym FAST.

 This will help you to recognise the most common signs of a stroke:

 Face – has their face dropped on one side?
 Ask them to smile – is their smile crooked?

 Arms – ask them to lift both of their arms out.
 Does one arm drift downwards?
 Are they unable to lift one arm at all?